 In this configuration for "anotherJob":

-history: 100tells AutoConfig to keep up to 100 historical data points.historyInterval: 15(which translates to 15 minutes because the base unit forhistoryIntervalis minutes, often multiplied by 60 in internal logic to represent seconds) means that a new historical data point is considered for storage roughly every 15 minutes.
-The actual mechanism involves taking the oldest snapshot (from thesnapshotspool) and moving it to the history pool when the time criteria, based onhistoryInterval, are met.
+history: 100tells AutoConfig to keep up to 100 historical data points.historyInterval: 15means a new historical data point is considered roughly every 15 minutes.
+The mechanism involves moving the oldest snapshot (from thesnapshotspool) into the history pool when thehistoryIntervaltime criteria are met.

 When a new historical data point is added, if the count exceeds the value of history, the oldest historical point is removed.
 This ensures the historical data buffer doesn't grow indefinitely.

-Impact of the history Settingโ
+Impact of the history Setting

 The value assigned to the history parameter has several important implications: